usharesoft/appcenter-docs/admin/en/source/pages/config/event-bus.rst

 Using the Event Bus
 -------------------

 UForge can be easily extended to interact and integrate with other products and services via an event bus service.
-Whenever a POST, PUT or DELETE request to UForge, a corresponding event is sent to the event bus (RabbitMQ).
+Whenever a ``POST``, ``PUT`` or ``DELETE`` request to UForge, a corresponding event is sent to the event bus (RabbitMQ).
 Custom plugins can be built to listen for these events and trigger custom business logic or call out to other 3rd party systems.

 The event bus service is based on RabbitMQ.
-Custom plugins are known as “consumers”.
+Custom plugins are known as "consumers".

 Custom plugins (RabbitMQ consumers) can be written in many different languages including: